gitmahin/graphQL-with-nextjs-ssr/README.md

 # 🚀 Fetching with GraphQL in Next.js
-A step-by-step implementation of GraphQL data fetching in a Next.js application, following best practices for modularity, scalability, and performance.
+A step-by-step guide of GraphQL data fetching in a Next.js application, following best practices for modularity, scalability, and performance.
 This project demonstrates how to use Server-Side Rendering (SSR) with GraphQL for enhanced performance and SEO.

 ## 🔥 Features
 - Seamless integration of GraphQL with Next.js App Router.